Forms Overview

 Run in check mode

-Note : You can also dynamically set the check mode by using a field called __check__.
+In both awx and ansible core you run a playbook in check mode.
+Enable this attribute to do so. **Note** : You can also dynamically set the check mode by using a field called `__check__`.
 It must be sent as extravar.
 If this extravar is found it will overwrite the static check field.
-The field must result in a boolean (expression or checkbox) Note : If you want to dynamically set every step, use the key property and model property to create separate extravars per step.
+The field must result in a boolean (expression or checkbox) **Note** : If you use multistep and you want to dynamically set every step, use the `key` property and `model` property to create separate extravars per step.

 diff